Triton Cockatoo for Sale

-Triton cockatoos are affectionate, playful and highly intelligent birds.
+Triton Cockatoo for Sale, They are affectionate, playful and highly intelligent birds.
 They are excellent companions for those who want a charming, loving bird, but one more active than Moluccans and Umbrellas.

 Tritons and other cockatoo species can be very long-lived and a few individuals in zoos have lived up to 50 to 60 years.